 Here's what the study and the experts say

-Edward Giniger, PhD, senior researcher at NIH, the US National Institute of Health, says, “For decades, scientists have been developing a list of common aging genes.
+Edward Ginger, PhD, senior researcher at the NIH, US National Institute of Health, says, “For decades, scientists have been developing a list of common aging genes.
 These genes are thought to control the process of aging throughout the animal kingdom, from worms to mice to humans.
 We were shocked to find that

 only about 30% of these genes can be directly involved in the aging process.
 We hope these results will help medical researchers better understand the forces behind various age-related ailments. '